-Those who write historical fiction are always striving to make sure our characters are part of the period in which our novels are set.
-A farmer in 19th Century Kansas, for example, had to know how to hunt and fish, how to forage and how to butcher livestock, pluck chickens, and shoe a horse, etc.
+Those of us who write historical fiction are always striving to make sure our characters are part of the period in which our novels are set.
+A farmer in 19th Century Kansas, for example, had to know how to hunt and fish, how to forage and butcher livestock, pluck chickens, and shoe a horse, etc.

 I was intrigued by this question, having just completed the third book in my Finding Billy Battles Trilogy, the first of which is set in the late 19th Century American West.
 As someone who spent time on a farm, who hunted and fished and cleaned hundreds of chickens, rabbits, and squirrels, I figured I would be OK if I were suddenly transported to my great-grandparents’ time.

 But there was more to living back then than hunting and fishing.
 Life was much, much harder, and so were the people.